May 2020. California.

 Once our Rav4 EV got us where we wanted to go, we got down to the fun part of hiking, exploring, cooking out, making S’mores, and eating.

-The Rav4 EV checks a lot of boxes: It’s an efficient commuter compared to gas-powered cars; the 113 miles of EPA-rated range will meet the daily needs of many drivers; with a DC charging port it can quickly go farther; the cabin is comfortable; the ‘U’ in utility – plenty of the storage space for a family of 4.
-We love this car and hope one day Toyota gets back in the game.
+The Rav4 EV checks a lot of boxes: It’s an efficient commuter compared to gas-powered cars; the 113 miles of EPA-rated range will meet the daily needs of many drivers; with a DC charging port it can quickly go farther; the cabin is comfortable; the ‘U’ in utility – this car has plenty of the storage space for a family of 4.
+We love the Rav and hope that some day Toyota gets back in the game.